valory-xyz/autonolas-tokenomics-subgraph/subgraphs/new-mech-fees/README.md

 These subgraphs provide real-time tracking of every fee-in (accrual) and fee-out (collection) event for mechs.
 By logging each transaction, the subgraphs enable detailed time-based analysis, such as calculating daily and weekly fees per mech.

-The system is split into six subgraphs, one for each combination of payment model and network.
+The system is deployed as two subgraphs (one per chain), each composed of three data sources (payment models):
+- Base: `subgraphs/new-mech-fees/mech-fees-base/subgraph.yaml`
+- Gnosis (xdai): `subgraphs/new-mech-fees/mech-fees-gnosis/subgraph.yaml`

 ## Subgraph Details